Svvite/v_house/README.md

 ##Multilingual support
 You can change between different languagepacks to change the language of all messages users will receive.
-If your desired language isn't in the standard pack right now, feel free to add your own languagepack Simply modify the original *'en'* languagepack and translate every line into your requested language.
+If your desired language isn't in the standard pack right now, feel free to add your own languagepack:
+Simply modify the original *'en'* languagepack and translate every line into your requested language.
 Make sure to share your pack with me, if you want me to add it to the standard-pack.
 I'd be very thankful =).

 ######How to change the languagepack:
   Simply change the languagepack in the 'config.js' of **v_house** to your desired language.